Rob Refsnyder: Personal life

-Refsnyder met his wife, Monica (née Drake), while they were both students at the University of Arizona in 2012.
-She is an All-American swimmer and competed in the 2008 and 2012 United States Olympic trials, attempting to qualify for the 2008 and 2012 Summer Olympics.
+Refsnyder met his wife, Monica (née Drake), while they both attended the University of Arizona in 2012.
+She is an All-American swimmer and competed in the 2008 and 2012 United States Olympic trials.
 They married in December 2015.
-Their son was born in 2021.
+Their first child was born in 2021.
+Their third child was born in 2026.

+Refsnyder's sister, who is also adopted from South Korea, played college softball at Kenyon College.
+Their father played college basketball at Muhlenberg College.
 Refsnyder is supportive of adoption.
 He helped to design a T-shirt with Athletes Brand to raise money for A Kid's Place, an organization in the Tampa Bay area that helps foster children.

-During the 2012 College World Series, Refsnyder claimed that he regularly heard racist taunts from South Carolina fans, later tweeting in response that he would never live in South Carolina "because they can't accept Asians playing baseball".